Manual gearbox problems? Semi-automatic gearbox problems? Automatic gearbox problems?

 While the Check Engine Light can suggest a variety of issues, it may also mean you have a gearbox fault.

-Don't be tempted to ignore this warning; your car has many sensors designed to accurately detect problems - hopefully before they become serious.
+Don't be tempted to ignore this dashboard warning light; your car has many sensors designed to accurately detect problems - hopefully before they become serious.

 Think your car may have a coolant leak?
 Discover the signs of a coolant link in our useful article.